 - Go to your pool and check your earnings.
-Note that NiceHash is only responsible for delivering hashing power to the mining pool; they are not responsible for the amount of rewards received from the pool or the payouts.
+Note that NiceHash is only responsible for delivering hashing power to the mining pool; they are not responsible for the number of rewards received from the pool or the payouts.

 This is just a quick summation of the process.
 NiceHash offers a detailed buyers guide which you can check out here for more information.

 The process of selling hash power is as follows:

 - Have some computer hardware capable of mining (providing hash power)